MIDFIELDR/midfielddata/README.md

 </tbody>
 </table>

-These data are a proportionate stratified sample of the [MIDFIELD database](#more-information), but are not suitable for drawing inferences about program attributes or student experiences—‘midfielddata’ provides practice data, not research data.
+These data are a proportionate stratified sample of the [MIDFIELD](#more-information) database, but are not suitable for drawing inferences about program attributes or student experiences—`midfielddata` provides practice data, not research data.

 ## Usage